UCdasec/CrossSide/README.md

   * ```code/analysis/CPA/```
 * Train and test data using Convolutional Neural Network (CNN)
   * ```code/analysis/CNN/```
-  * Firstly, train and test in the same-device scenario.
+  * Firstly, train and test masked AES in the same-software scenario.
-  * Move on to cross-device after completion.
+  * Move on to test rewritten AES
   * For both scenarios, use 40k for training and 10k for testing
+  * Test original masked AES attack window and adjusted attack window based on NICV results